-If radiation therapy is part of your cancer treatment, it’s reassuring to know that Spectrum Healthcare Partners offers today’s most advanced radiation oncology care at four convenient locations in Maine (Bath, Portland, Sanford, Scarborough) as well as Portsmouth, NH.
+If radiation therapy is part of your cancer treatment, it’s reassuring to know that Spectrum Healthcare Partners offers today’s most advanced radiation oncology care at six convenient locations in Maine (Bath, Portland, Sanford, Scarborough, Westbrook) as well as Portsmouth, NH.

 Each year, our board-certified and fellowship-trained experts deliver over 50,000 treatments to adults and children—making us the most experienced radiation oncology team in the area.